anoma/nspec/docs/basic_abstractions/encoding/data_type.md

 - a basic type
 - a product of other data types
 - a coproduct of other data types
-- a function type from one data type to another data type

 !!! note